IRONH4MMER/Todo-app/README.md

 **Todo App Landing Page**

-The Todo App landing page, created with React, showcases a clean and intuitive interface for managing tasks.
+The Todo App, created with React, showcases a clean and intuitive interface for managing tasks.
 It uses modern web technologies to enhance functionality and user experience:

 - **React:** For building a dynamic, responsive UI with component-based architecture.
 - **JavaScript (ES6+):** For efficient and clean code management.